machariamunyi/Legacy-Responsive-Web-Design/README.md

 ### - Make Screen Reader Navigation Easier with the header Landmark

+The next HTML5 element that adds semantic meaning and improves accessibility is the `header` tag.
+It's used to wrap introductory information or navigation links for its parent tag and works well around content that's repeated at the top on multiple pages.

+`header` shares the embedded landmark feature you saw with main, allowing assistive technologies to quickly navigate to that content.

+Note: The `header` is meant for use in the `body` tag of your HTML document.
+It is different than the `head` element, which contains the page's title, meta information, etc.

 ### - Make Screen Reader Navigation Easier with the nav Landmark